dashspandan/Ratri/README.md

 | `avg` | 6.25 mm |
 | `bad` | 15.0 mm |

-As you run the runner script, you'll see that each site already has a default setting based on references in literature.
-Input a different tier if you want a betetr or worse night.
+As you run the generator script, you'll see that each site already has a default setting based on references in literature.
+Input a different tier if you want a better or worse night.

 ---